An effective strategy

 Become a member

 Joining CanTHR is free and registering only takes a minute or two.
-Filling out the form will add you to our membership database and will enable us to provide you with important information including the CanTHR newsletter, Calls to Action, and opportunities for engagement in your region.
+Filling out the form will add you to our membership database and will enable us to provide you with important information including the CanTHR newsletter.